-Module 6.1 Quantifying Variability Relative to the Median Part 1
+Module 6.1 Quantifying Variability Relative to the Median Part 1 a) Find the median for this set of 23 numbers:

 - Create and interpret different graphs of a quantitative variable. - Summarize and describe the distribution of a quantitative variable in context.
 Describe the overall pattern (shape, center and spread) and striking deviations from the pattern.